-NET INCOME: Net income decreased during 2017 reflecting decreased volumes in our Vehicle market.
+NET INCOME: Net income decreased during 2017 due predominantly to the impact of decreased volumes in our Vehicle market.

-EBITDA AND ADJUSTED EBITDA: EBITDA was \$13,242 for 2017 compared to \$15,939 last year.
-Adjusted EBITDA was \$14,196 and \$16,308 for 2017 and 2016, respectively.
+EBITDA AND ADJUSTED EBITDA: EBITDA was \$21,074 for 2017 compared to \$23,799 last year.
+Adjusted EBITDA was \$22,547 and \$24,687 for 2017 and 2016, respectively.
 EBITDA and adjusted EBITDA are non-GAAP measurements.
 EBITDA consists of income before interest expense, provision for income taxes, and depreciation and amortization.
 Adjusted EBITDA also excludes stock compensation expense and certain other items.
-Refer to information included in "Non-GAAP Measures" below for a reconciliation of net income to EBITDA and adjusted EBITDA.
+Refer to information included in "Non - GAAP Measures" below for a reconciliation of net income to EBITDA and adjusted EBITDA.

-REVENUES: For 2017, the decrease in revenues reflects decreased sales in our Vehicle market.
+REVENUES: For 2017, the decrease in revenues reflects lower sales in our Vehicle market.
 All other markets that Allied serves have shown increases year over year.

 Sales to U.S. customers were 54% of total sales for 2017 compared with 55% for the same period last year, with the balance of sales to customers primarily in Europe, Canada and Asia.
-Sales volume decreased by 5% for the quarter and there was a 1% decline in sales due to the dollar strengthening against the foreign currencies where we do business, primarily the Euro and the Swedish Krona.